Discover what you are naturally good at

 What is Low Self-Esteem?

 Low self-esteem can be defined as an intrinsic feeling of insecurity, a belief that one is inadequate to such an extent that it has significant implications for one’s life.
-It is not just regular self-doubt but a persistent and disturbing thought that one does not pass in some intricate way.
+It’s not just regular self-doubt, but a persistent and disturbing thought that one does not measure up in some intricate way.
+However, understanding your inherent strengths can be a powerful antidote to these negative beliefs.
+The HIGH5 strengths test offers a scientifically-backed approach to identifying your top five strengths, providing a foundation of self-knowledge that can help combat feelings of inadequacy and insecurity.
+By focusing on what you naturally excel at, you can begin to shift your perspective from perceived shortcomings to recognized abilities.

 This can result from several things, among them being emotional mistreatment, which might leave permanent scars on how you view yourself.
 Fighting low self-esteem, even in situations when it is the result of abusive trials, is not an easy task.